microsoft/gather/README.md

 jupyter labextension install gather
 ```

+If you are seeing installation errors, make sure that npm
+and Jupyter Lab are up-to-date.

 Read the docs [here](https://microsoft.github.io/gather).
 And read our academic paper on the design of the tool
 [here](https://people.eecs.berkeley.edu/~andrewhead/pdf/notebooks.pdf).